 The original clubhouse was a white farmhouse built on Northlawn Road, right across from the 18th fairway.
 It was eventually replaced by a wood-frame clubhouse built on the course grounds near what is now the putting green.
 Membership grew, and on March 30, 1930, just after the stock market crash, their current English-style clubhouse was opened.

-While Donald Ross made suggestions for Birmingham’s golf course in 1920, it was Tom Bendlelow who had designed it in 1911.
+While Donald Ross made suggestions for Birmingham’s golf course in 1920, it was Tom Bendlelow who designed it in 1911.
 Bendlelow laid out the first nine holes in 1916, and finished the final nine in 1920.
-The course was remodeled in 1928.
-It was again revamped in the 1930s, when golf course architect and five-time Indiana Amateur champion William Diddell redesigned it.
-Robert Trent Jones worked on it further, prior to BCC hosting the PGA in 1953; and noted course architects Bruce and Jerry Matthews worked on it again in 1963.
+The course was remodeled in 1928, and was again revamped in the 1930s, when golf course architect and five-time Indiana Amateur champion, William Diddell, redesigned it.
+Prior to BCC hosting the PGA in 1953, Robert Trent Jones worked on it, and noted course architects Bruce and Jerry Matthews worked on it again in 1963.

 (Excerpted from the history of BCC by Howard Johnson)